Mastiha: what is it, how is it produced, and which cocktails to make with this Greek liqueur?

 The bouquet is entangling, very fresh, and full of scents of pine, cedar, bergamot, and all the citrus fruits of the world.

-There is no shortage of very green herbaceous references of lemongrass, chlorophyll, and distinctly vegetable flavors: but afterward, we are drinking the blood and soul of the mastic tree, typical trees of the Mediterranean scrub, which grow on poor soils and cling to the rocks, digging and resisting the wind.
+There is no shortage of very green herbaceous references of lemongrass, chlorophyll, and distinctly vegetable flavors; but after that, we are drinking the blood and soul of the mastic tree, which grows on poor soils and clings to the rocks, digging and resisting the wind.

-Salt, almost an iodized appeal, is the other typical scent of mastika that mixes with more resinous tones of juniper, bark, and pepper.
+Salt, with almost an iodized appeal, is the other typical scent of mastika that mixes with the more resinous tones of juniper, bark, and pepper.

 How to drink Mastika